Use the Azure Maps map control

 Azure Government cloud support

 The Azure Maps Web SDK supports the Azure Government cloud.
 All JavaScript and CSS URLs used to access the Azure Maps Web SDK remain the same.
-The following tasks will need to be done to connect to the Azure Government cloud version of the Azure Maps platform.
+The following tasks need to be done to connect to the Azure Government cloud version of the Azure Maps platform.

 When using the interactive map control, add the following line of code before creating an instance of the Map class.